The Framework for AI Cybersecurity Practices (FAICP), from ENISA

 What is the Framework for Artificial Intelligence Cybersecurity Practices (FAICP), from ENISA?

-The proposed FAICP framework is the response from the European Union Agency for Cybersecurity (ENISA) to the EU Artificial Intelligence Act ("AI Act"), that lays down harmonised rules for the placing on the market, the putting into service, and the use of artificial intelligence systems in the European Union.
+June 2026 - The Framework for Artificial Intelligence Cybersecurity Practices (FAICP), from the European Union Agency for Cybersecurity (ENISA), lays down harmonised rules for the placing on the market, the putting into service, and the use of artificial intelligence systems in the European Union.

 - Basic cybersecurity relevant to AI,